dotnet/docs-maui/docs/user-interface/controls/frame.md

 ## Create a Frame

-A <xref:Microsoft.Maui.Controls.Frame> object typically wraps another control, such as a `Label`:
+A <xref:Microsoft.Maui.Controls.Frame> object typically wraps another control, such as a <xref:Microsoft.Maui.Controls.Label>:

 ```xaml
 <Frame>